Marohn-Group/mrfmsim-marohn/docs/experiment/CermitARP.rst

 Let us now derive the equations we will use to calculate the change in magnetization density :math:`\delta M_z (\vec{r})` resulting from the adiabatic rapid passage.
-In a frame of reference rotating counter clockwise about the :math:`z` axis at frequency :math:`\omega`, the magnetization density evolves under the action of the effective field
+In a frame of reference rotating counter-clockwise about the :math:`z` axis at frequency :math:`\omega`, the magnetization density evolves under the action of the effective field